GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### In JavaScript, there is a beautiful, elegant, highly expressive language that is buried under a steaming pile of good intentions and blunders.
+> ### A new idea comes suddenly and in a rather intuitive way.
+But intuition is nothing but the outcome of earlier intellectual experience.
 >
-> ~ *Douglas Crockford*
+> ~ *Albert Einstein*

 ---
 ## 🏎 Quick Facts